The Difference Between Coaching, Teaching, And Consulting (And When You Need What)

 Here are all the signs that it’s time to enlist a business coach:

-2. You want to develop your leadership skills to lead a bigger team
+You want to develop your leadership skills to lead a bigger team.

-4. You’re struggling to manage or outsource and let go of control
+You’re struggling to manage or outsource and let go of control.

-5. You are overworked and unable to take off any time
+You are overworked and unable to take off any time.

-6. You’re thinking of possibly selling your business in the future
+You’re thinking of possibly selling your business in the future.

-An experienced and certified business coach will help you to gain clarity and create an out-of-the-box approach, come up with a plan that’s aligned with your values, your vision, and will increase profits and freedom.
+An experienced and certified business coach will help you to gain clarity and create an out-of-the-box approach, align your plan with your values and vision.
+These actions then help to increase profits and freedom.

 Need a business coach to help you reach your full business potential?